htruong/htruong.github.io/_posts/2018-03-10-crankshaft-chumby-do-you-believe-in-the-users.markdown

 From day one, I have been always envisioning Crankshaft to be the software package that is easy ("turnkey") for the end user and powerful for the developers.
 Crankshaft has [proved to be turnkey](https://photos.google.com/share/AF1QipP3hcflM2fty5ziB_yuFl1_4hJL2r1LlWdvdUgCROp0DqsgiTJgm5lJUoDY6aO5aA?key=SmkydlU1eVFEb20xOHFJX0ZZUk9KY3NGR2dlcVhB) [for many users](https://github.com/htruong/crankshaft/issues/2) and I've also [made it fun for newbies to customize it](https://github.com/htruong/crankshaft/wiki/Customizing-Crankshaft), but with the [dev mode introduced last week](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode), I think I have executed my very first baby step in making that a dream for developers.
 That inspiration came from my many years being a hacker, and a single ill-fated product that affected me the most profound way: The Chumby.

 The sentence I remembered the most from it was: "Do you believe in the Users?"
+(In turn, from the movie Tron, I think.)

 ![Inforcast, or Chumby, it doesn't matter](/assets/posts-images/crankshaft-post-2/infocast-1.jpg)